voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

     repository to add it to the
     `Community Plugins list <https://github.com/voxel51/fiftyone-plugins#community-plugins>`_!

-Any users with access to the plugin's hosted locationvv can easily :ref:`download it <plugins-download>` via the :ref:`fiftyone plugins download <cli-fiftyone-plugins-download>` CLI command:
+Any users with access to the plugin's hosted location can easily :ref:`download it <plugins-download>` via the :ref:`fiftyone plugins download <cli-fiftyone-plugins-download>` CLI command: